 It should be pointed out that most frame shops will not coat artwork with adhesive if they determine the artwork has potential long term value.
-They reserve that treatment for items like posters or digital prints where demand can easily be met with supply because duplicates can be readily made.
+They reserve that treatment for items like posters or digital prints where demand can easily be met with supply.
 Limited edition prints and original art are handled differently, by using proper mounting tapes or by trapping the artwork against the backing with mounting corners or mounting strips.

-Yet it’s important to realize that even traditional frame shops do not guarantee the long term value of all the artwork they frame, and OEM framers for the most part take very few precautions to insure the long term value of framed items, so should you?
+Yet it’s important to realize that even traditional frame shops do not guarantee the long term value of all the art they frame.
+And OEM framers take very few precautions to insure the long term value of the art, so should you?
 Well, that depends on your purpose.

 Is Cheaper Really Worse?

 Many home-based framers focus on the low end of the picture framing market, all those thousands of items whose value would be less than the cost of framing them in a traditional storefront frame shop.
-This is potentially an enormous market, one much larger than the market for high end, expensive art that is sought after by most storefront frame shops.
-But to tap into this market home-based framers must keep their prices low.
+This is potentially an enormous market, one much larger than the market for high end, expensive art.
+But to tap into this market, home-based framers must keep their prices low.
 If they are trying to insure the long term value of everything they frame, they will quickly price themselves out of the market.

 What is Acid and What Can it Do to Your Artwork?

 It appears that the artwork is under threat from every quarter.
-Look, if you want to see the damage caused by acid just dig around in your attic and find something that was framed more than thirty years ago.
-That brown hazy stain on the artwork under the mat is acid burn caused by the migration of acid out of the lignin bearing material and into the artwork.
+Look, if you want to see the damage caused by acid just dig around in your attic and find something that was framed more than forty years ago.
+That brown hazy stain on the artwork is acid burn.
+It’s caused by the migration of acid out of the lignin bearing material and into the artwork.
 This is what conservation framing is safeguarding against.

 Shouldn’t We Always Opt for Conservation and Archival Framing?

-But before we overreact and start driving up the cost of framing by insisting on more expensive conservation grade materials and techniques, let’s realize that the materials used in framing have changed in the past 30 years.
+But before we overreact and start driving up the cost of framing, let’s realize that the materials used in framing have changed in the past 40 years.
 Back then, proper mounting tapes didn’t yet exist.
 Many framers used household tapes like masking tape, which is highly acidic.
-Today, even the most rudimentary framers use tapes designed for the purpose of mounting artwork which are almost categorically acid and lignin free.
+Today, even the most rudimentary framers use tapes designed for the purpose of mounting artwork, which are almost categorically acid and lignin free.

 Back then, foam board didn’t yet exist.
 Corrugated cardboard was the backing of choice for many framed pieces and corrugated cardboard is highly acidic.
-Today’s framers use foam board instead which, while it is potentially acidic, is nowhere near as acidic as corrugated cardboard.
+Today’s framers use foam board, which, while it is potentially acidic, is nowhere near as acidic as corrugated cardboard.

 So What’s the Bottom Line?

 It makes perfect sense, given their objectives, for storefront frame shops to practice conservation and archival framing.
-On the other hand, given the purposes of many home-based framers, who are trying to appeal to customers on the basis of price and who don’t have the hefty cost of overhead staring them in the face, inflating the cost of picture framing by resorting to more costly materials when they are not strictly necessary is counterproductive.
+On the other hand, given the purposes of many home-based framers, inflating the cost of picture framing by resorting to more costly materials can be counterproductive.

 For poster prints, digital photography or any other easily reproducible artwork, regular materials will be adequate and will keep costs low.
-Whenever a customer insists on a low price, even when the artwork is of high potential value, he or she should be quoted the job both ways – with regular materials and with conservation grade materials – and provided an explanation of the different levels of protection before being offered the choice.
+Whenever a customer insists on a low price, even when the artwork is of high potential value, he or she should be quoted the job both ways – with regular materials and with conservation grade materials – and provided an explanation of the different levels of protection.

 The first objective of home-based framers should always be to keep the price low.
 Customers willing to spend more for picture framing will usually opt for an established storefront frame shop rather than a home-based picture framer.
 In most cases, price is the single most compelling reason why customers choose home-based framers.
 So, as a home-based framer, your purpose is to provide your customers what they want.

-And once you know your purpose, it becomes a lot easier to make the right choices when it comes to conservation and archival framing.
+And once you know your purpose, it becomes a lot easier to start making the right choices when it comes to conservation and archival picture framing.